ahmedsajid/JIRA/README.md

 - If triggered manually inviting customers, add the customers to appropriate groups & organizations.

-Webhook needs to be defined in JSD: https://developer.atlassian.com/jiradev/jira-apis/webhooks
+Webhook needs to be defined in JSD: https://developer.atlassian.com/jiradev/jira-apis/webhooks Also see defining webhook as a post function to workflow: https://developer.atlassian.com/jiradev/jira-apis/webhooks#Webhooks-Addingawebhookasapostfunctiontoaworkflow

 This solves the following feature requests.
 1. https://jira.atlassian.com/browse/JSDSERVER-4519
 2. https://jira.atlassian.com/browse/JSDSERVER-2073

+This by no means is perfect.
+Any changes and improvements are welcome.